Jonathan Howes: Return to UNC

 In 1997, Howes was appointed Special Assistant to the Chancellor James Moeser for Community Affairs at UNC-Chapel Hill.
-Howes served as the Special Assistant for both Chancellor Moeser and his successor, Holden Thorp, until his retirement from in 2010.
+Howes served as the Special Assistant for both Chancellor Moeser and his successor, Holden Thorp, until his retirement from UNC in 2010.

 Howes oversaw UNC's "town-gown" relations between the university and the larger community as a special assistant to the chancellor.
 He and David Godschalk, a former Chapel Hill Town Council member and professor emeritus at the UNC Department of City and Regional Planning, co-chaired the 2000 Campus Master Plan project, which oversaw the planned 6 million square foot expansion of the existing UNC Chapel Hill campus.

 In addition to his positions at UNC, Howes served as the interim general manager of WUNC Radio, the flagship National Public Radio member station for the Research Triangle area of North Carolina, from 2001 to 2002, while the station sought a permanent general manager.
 He was also a member of WUNC's Community Advisory Board.
 He served as the interim director of the North Carolina Botanical Garden for almost four months in 2015.

 Jonathan Howes died of complications from heart disease at UNC Hospitals in Chapel Hill on May 31, 2015, at the age of 78.
 He was survived by his wife of 55 years, Mary Howes; their three children – Anne Anderson, Betsy Howes-Bean and Bo Howes; and eight grandchildren – Margaret, Elizabeth Karen, and David (Anne), Benjamin, and Rebecca (Betsy), and Jonathan, Maxwell, and Matthew (Bo).